a11599/pmi/README.md

 Inputs:

-- EAX: Handle of the callback.
+- `EAX`: Handle of the callback.

 Outputs:

-- CF: Set if the handle is invalid or it was already triggered.
+- `CF`: Set if the handle is invalid or it was already triggered.

-This function only requires DS to be set to the flat data segment.
+This function only requires `DS` to be set to the flat data segment.

 ## `timer` module